-- \\\\ Health & Wellness Providers (Physician, Counselor, Therapist, etc. ) - \\\\ Hotline ( Local or National) - \\\\ Local Law Enforcement (City, County, or State Police) - Campus Security/Safety - \\\ Other - Prefer not to respond - 69.
-When you disclosed this experience, did you receive information on or were you referred to any of the following resources/support services?
-(Select all that apply) - On-campus counseling - \\\\ Non-institution counseling support - \\\\ Local law enforcement (city, county, or state police) - \\\\ Campus public safety/security - \\\\ On-campus survivor support services and/or advocacy - \\\\ Off-campus support and/or advocacy services (e.g., rape crisis center) - \\\\ Medical care, whether on or off-campus

-- Campus Title IX office

-- Other services
+Health & Wellness Providers (Physician, Counselor, Therapist, etc.) Hotline (Local or National)

+Local Law Enforcement (City, County, or State Police)

+Campus Security/Safety

-- Prefer not to respond
+Other Prefer not to respond 85

-- 70. Following when you disclosed this experience, did you choose to use any of these services?
-(Select all that apply)
+69. When you disclosed this experience, did you receive information on or were you referred to an v of

+the following resources/support services?
+(Select all that apply) , 01

-- \\\\ On-campus counseling
+On-campus counseling

-- \\\\ Non-institution counseling support
+Non-institution counseling support

-- \\\\ Local law enforcement (city, county, or state police)

-- \\\\ Campus public safety/security
+Local law enforcement (city, county, or state police) Campus public safety/security

-- \\\\ On-campus survivor support services and/or advocacy
+Campus public sarety/security On-campus survivor support services and/or advocacy

-- \\\\ Off-campus support and/or advocacy services (e.g., rape crisis center)
+Off-campus support and/or advocacy services (e.g., rape crisis center)

-- \\\\ Medical care, whether on or off-campus
+Medical care, whether on or off-campus

-- Campus legal services
+Campus legal services

-- Campus Title IX office
+Campus Title IX office

-- Other services

-- Prefer not to respond
+Other services Prefer not to respond 86

-Answer Question 71 ONLY if your response to Question 67 is "No".
-Otherwise, SKIP to Question 72 U

-- 71. Many people choose not to tell anyone about experiences of sexual misconduct.
-This is a very normal response.
+70. Following when you disclosed this experience, did you choose to use any of these services?
+(Selethat apply) ect all On-campus counseling Non-institution counseling support Local law enforcement (city, county, or state police) Campus public safety/security On-campus survivor support services and/or advocacy Off-campus support and/or advocacy services (e.g., rape crisis center) Medical care, whether on or off-campus Medical care, whether on or orr-campos Campus legal services Campus Title IX office Other services Prefer not to respond 87 ⇒ Answer Question 71 ONLY if your response to Question 67 is "No".
+Otherwise, SKIP to Question 7.
+72 U 71.
+Many people choose not to tell anyone about experiences of sexual misconduct.
+This is a very n response.
 What led you to choose not to tell anyone about your experience?
-(Select all that apply) - \\\\ I did not know where to go or who to tell - \\\\ I felt embarrassed, ashamed or that it would be too emotionally difficult - \\\\ I did not think anyone would believe me - \\\\ I did not think it was serious enough to contact any of these programs or resources - \\\\ I did not want the person to get into trouble - \\\\ I feared negative academic, social, or professional consequences - \\\\ I feared it would not be kept confidential - I could handle it myself - I feared retaliation
+(Select all that app I did not know where to go or who to tell I felt embarrassed, ashamed or that it would be too emotionally difficult I did not think anyone would believe me I did not think it was serious enough to contact any of these programs or resources I did not want the person to get into trouble I feared negative academic, social, or professional consequences I feared it would not be kept confidential I reared it would not be kept confidential I could handle it myself I feared retaliation

-&lt;sup>85 Originally AAU Survey, answers modified and shortened by members.
+85 Originally AAU Survey, answers modified and shortened by members.

+86 Created by members.

+87 Created by members.